ermckinnon/DataCleaningProject/TidyDataCodebook.md

 #Identifier variables
 There are two identifier variables:

-Subject - represents each unique volunteer who took part in trial and collected data.
-There were 30 and this variable is an integer from 1 to 30.
+Subject - represents each unique volunteer who took part in the trial and collected data.
+There were 30 psubjects and this variable is an integer from 1 to 30 representing each.

 Activity - represents the activity that the subject was doing while carrying their phone.
 There are 6 activities:
 WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
 This variable is a string of characters.